 Earnings from any investment assets that you expect to have at retirement will contribute towards your retirement income.
 Investment assets include items such as bank and building society deposits, cash, shares and term deposits.
 The Simulator determines the earnings on investment assets by using deeming rules from the Age Pension income test.
 The Simulator does not allow for the capital of your investment assets to be drawn down.

-Other income (e.g. from rentals and hobbies) is assumed to increase with wage inflation.
+Other income (e.g. from rentals and hobbies) is assumed to increase with wage inflation up to retirement, and price inflation thereafter.
 You can enter the post-tax value of other income you may receive using the Other income (in retirement) slider, but do not include income on your investment assets.